rattaoup/pytorch-simclr/README.md

 ```
 For the spirograph dataset, use the following to evaluate on generative parameters regression.
 ```
-$ python3 lbfgs_linear_clf_spirograph.py --load-from output_epoch999.pth
+$ python3 lbfgs_linear_clf_spirograph.py --load-from output_epoch049.pth
 ```
-We can evaluate on predicting transformation parameter $\rvalpha$ by using the command
+We can evaluate on predicting transformation parameter alpha by using the command
 ```
 $ python3 scan_predict_alpha.py --baselines output_base --ours output_gp
 ```